josphinenzila/air_quality_bbc_test/README.md

 # Functionality

 - [x] Ability to switch languanges between english and hindi
-- [x] Ability for users to choose a city and see air quality in the form of cigarettes and particulate matter (PM2.5)
+- [x] Ability for users to choose a city and see air quality in the form of cigarettes and particulate matter
-- [x] All production files output are in a ./dist folder ready for making live.
-- [x] Tests

 # Technologies

-## Front-end

 - [React](https://create-react-app.dev/)
 - [Bootstrap](https://getbootstrap.com/)